Tamatha Barbeau, Ph.D.

 Manual :

 There is no published lab manual for this course.
 Lab exercises will be posted as a downloadable PDF on the online course syllabus (Look further down below on this page!).
-You must print these out and review them before coming to lab.
+You must print these out, or have them on your electronic device, and review them before coming to lab.
 Lab quizzes are based on these handouts.

 Course Description: